cbrown5/cbrown5.github.io/posts/2026-03-17-prompting-llms-stats-paper-published/index.md

 published: true
 ---

-Like it or not, everyone is using large language models to help do their statistics.
+Like it or not, everyone is using large languageden models to help do their statistics.

 There's a lot of claims made about whether LLMs can or can't do useful ecological statistics.
 In our new paper  ["Prompting large language models for quality ecological statistics"](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210x.70267?af=R) (in Methods in Ecology and Evolution) we wanted to test those claims quantitatively.